erkil1452/gaze_workshop_public/README.md

+*See the [Workshop Webpage](https://www.primate-cognition.eu/de/veranstaltungen/bridging-the-technological-gap-workshop.html) for the context of this tutorial.* <br>
+*See the [Workshop Hands-on Instructions](https://www.primate-cognition.eu/de/veranstaltungen/bridging-the-technological-gap-workshop/hands-on-sessions) for initial installation steps.*

 # Video-Based Gaze Tracking Tutorial

 This is a repository for the Video-Based Gaze Tracking tutorial of the [Bridging the Technological Gap Summer Workshop](https://psychandneuro.duke.edu/opportunity/bridging-technological-gap-summer-workshop), July 31st – August 6th, 2022, German Primate Center, Göttingen, Germany.